Breton Democratic Union

-Breton Democratic Union (Union démocratique bretonne, Unvaniezh Demokratel Breizh, UDB) is a Breton nationalist, autonomist, and regionalist political party in Brittany (Bretagne administrée) and Loire-Atlantique.
+The Breton Democratic Union (Union démocratique bretonne; Unvaniezh Demokratel Breizh, UDB) is a Breton nationalist, autonomist, and regionalist political party in Brittany (Bretagne administrée) and Loire-Atlantique.
 The UDB advocates devolution for Brittany as well as the promotion of its regional languages (Breton and Gallo) and its associated culture.

-The Breton Democratic Union has presently four seats in the Regional council of Brittany.
+The Breton Democratic Union has presently four seats in the Regional Council of Brittany.